olliephillips/pipeline/README.md

 # Pipeline

-## A pipeline for tests, code quality/security review and artifact build
+## A repo/pipeline template for tests, code quality/security review and artifact build

 Building a template repo using test & build tools with Github Actions.
 Optimised for Go.